 Play On! hires youth ages 15-21 to write songs, engineer and electronically publish original songs and albums inspired by Shakespeare’s work.

-- Presentation at the US Capital for US Senators and members of US House of Representatives
+Presentation at the U.S. Capitol for U.S. senators and members of U.S. House of Representatives.

-- Recognized by Los Angeles Board of Supervisors, the Mayor of the City of Los Angeles and Los Angeles City Council, Los Angeles Drama Critics, California Educational Theater Association, Actors Equity Association
+Recognized by the Los Angeles County Board of Supervisors, the Mayor of the City of Los Angeles, the Los Angeles City Council, the Los Angeles Drama Critics Circle, the California Educational Theatre Association, and Actors' Equity Association.

 TEACHER TRAINING, INVIGORATION, and EMPOWERMENT

 WILL POWER TO SCHOOLS - FROM PAGE TO STAGE!
 Invigorates the teaching and learning of Shakespeare in the classroom.
 Teachers can attend our dynamic professional development opportunities and enjoy classroom workshops with teaching artists.
 Teachers and students are provided tickets and transportation to live award-winning performances so they can see the stories and characters studied in the classroom come to life on stage.

 WILL POWER TO SCHOOLS - CLASS ROOM WORKSHOPS AND ARTISTS RESIDENCIES: SCLA is a partner to teachers throughout Los Angeles,.
 Our goal is to empower students of all ages and grade levels from elementary through high school by encouraging active listening, collaborative respectfully, problem solving, and engage robustly.
 Our teaching artist work in tandem with classroom teachers to invigorate classrooms with unforgettable Shakespeare experiences.